 With a regional airline flying into Kearney Regional Airport daily, UNK is situated between two of the nation’s largest airline hubs in Chicago and Denver.
 Our aviation students have nearly unlimited access to flight training airspace only minutes after takeoff – something you cannot find in crowded metropolitan areas.

-UNK Aviation students obtain their Bachelor of Science in Aviation Systems Management through classes at Discovery Hall, UNK's new, state-of-the-art STEM facility.
-All our hands-on flying training is provided by Nebraska Flight School at the Kearney Regional Airport, a short, 10-minute drive east of the UNK main campus.
+UNK Aviation students obtain their Bachelor of Science in Aviation through classes at Discovery Hall, UNK's state-of-the-art STEM facility.
+All our hands-on flight training occurs at the Kearney Regional Airport, a short, 10-minute drive east of the UNK main campus.

-Nebraska Flight School offers one of the lowest national average flying training costs in the world, and their competitive prices are just one of the many reasons why students seeking a career in aviation come to UNK.
-Costs for flight training through Nebraska Flight School can be found on the Nebraska Flight School website.
+UNK Aviation offers one of the lowest national average flight training costs in the world, and their competitive prices are just one of the many reasons why students seeking a career in aviation come to UNK.
+Course Fee costs are shown in the Aviation Course Fees sheet.

 Becoming a pilot is a dream for many students, but at UNK, we make those dreams a reality.
 Not only is pursuing professional piloting attainable, but it is also a valuable return on investment.